Shining Hill Public Meeting: What’s Being Proposed and Why It Matters

 We also heard how important it is to have a variety of housing options.
 Residents spoke about the need for homes that allow seniors to age in place, options for singles starting out and choices for young families.
 Those ideas helped shape a more balanced housing mix so this area can welcome people of all ages while keeping density modest and respectful of surrounding neighbourhoods.

 We are also working within a very different planning environment than we were a few years ago.
 New provincial legislation, including the More Homes Built Faster Act, Bill 109 and Bill 185, has reduced the tools and timelines municipalities can use when reviewing applications.
-Even with these limitations, our advocacy on behalf of Ward 6 has made a real difference, and many of the changes in the updated plan reflect ideas and priorities shared by residents.
+Even with these limitations, our advocacy on behalf of Newmarket has made a real difference, and many of the changes in the updated plan reflect ideas and priorities shared by residents.

 Residents who want to give written feedback before the meeting can email clerks@newmarket.ca by the end of day Friday November 28 so comments are included at the public meeting.
 After the meeting, written comments can continue to be sent directly to planning@newmarket.ca.

-Thank you to everyone in Ward 6 who has stayed engaged in this process.
+Thank you to everyone in who has stayed engaged in this process.
 We truly appreciate the ideas, questions and care you’ve brought forward.
 This is our community, and your voice continues to guide its direction.

 Warm regards,